 At the time I didn’t really realize what a blessing we had to be able to know and sing with these men.
 Each was unique in his own way.
 They were old-time singers with a long history and stories to tell.
 Their lives intersected with some of the early leaders of Texas Sacred Harp.
-Not only do I miss them, but it is with deep regret that I now know I didn’t appreciate what we had -- and I didn't ask all the questions I should have asked.
-Oh, to have had them sitting at my side when I wrote the 150 year history of the East Texas Sacred Harp Convention.
-They had lived almost two-thirds of it!
+Not only do I miss them, but also it is with deep regret that I now know I didn’t fully appreciate what we had – and I didn't ask all the questions I should have asked.
+Oh, to have had them sitting at my side when I wrote the 150-year history of the East Texas Sacred Harp Convention.
+They had lived almost two-thirds of it!!

 In every area of traditional Sacred Harp singing there were men and women like these.
-Folks who may not have received nationwide notice or acclaim.
+Folks who did not have received nationwide notice or acclaim.
 Folks who were essential elements of the performance and preservation of this music.
 May this brief story of “three amigos” not just be a story of three people you didn’t know.
-May it also be a reminder to be thankful for all those who have gone before us -- known and unknown -- those who have passed down a most beautiful repertoire of music as they shared their love for it.
+May it also be a reminder to be thankful for all those who have gone before us – known and unknown – those who have passed down a most beautiful repertoire of music as they shared their love for it.